vduseev/billstagram/README.md

         <td>
             <b>Problems:</b>
             <ul>
-                <li>There is always someone not trusting the numbers and
+                <li>There are always people not trusting the judgment of
-                asking for a photo or the actual receipt for a proof</li>
+                the person with the receipt and asking for a photo of the receipt or for the receipt itself as a proof.</li>
             </ul>
         </td>
     </tr>